cvscarlos/Vtex-Facebook-Pixel/docs/README.md

 ## Tracked Events
 - `PageView`: triggered when the user views a page;
 - `ProductView`: triggered when the user views a product page;
+- `CategoryView \ ViewContent`: triggered when the user views a category page;
 - `AddToCart`: triggered when a product is added to the cart;
 - `Purchase`: triggered when an order is placed.